 The three of them finished eating and continued talking.
 After the initial topic had been dealt with, they talked with enthusiasm and mirth until late into the day.

 The lab was bigger than Mar had expected.
 The team had been renting some floor space in one of the buildings in an office park owned by Raifal Mage College.
 While there was a “core” research team, there were also many others performing roles supplementary to the overarching goal.

 Now that they had a working prototype, they needed to figure out what they could do with it, what looks they could give the machine, how they could mass produce the machine and even how they should market it.
 Clearly, Rentik planned on earning back her significant investment into the project.

 As was to be expected, most of the individuals that worked were purebred Tumenzarians, evidenced by their colourations with various shades of orange and green.
 However, humans and non-Tumenzarians were in no short supply.
-Rentik herself held the typical white and gold colours of a Scriven, but a dark and muted blue appeared in stripes on her scales instead of any brown.
+Rentik herself held the typical colours of a Scriven, her white body striped by ultraviolet bands and her horns and plates a rich gold.

 “This brings me to the end of your general tour,” Rentik stated as she lead Mar through the doors she’d earlier indicated were those that held the main research lab.
 The occupants of the room, 5 dragons and a human, left their stations and approached the pair that had just entered.
 Mar would place all the drake at an age of at least two hundred and fifty years.

 “Mar, meet Mischa, Vivette, Morne, Luski, Lucy and Zhen.”
 Mar nodded to each in turn.
 “Mischa, Vivette, Morne, Luski, Lucy and Zhen, meet Mar.”
 Rentik gestured to the youngster.
 “They are our lead researchers, currently working to determine how much functionality we can bring to the devices.
 I will leave you in their charge, I have matters to attend to at the college.”